thedevs-network/kutt-extension/README.md

 </div>

 ## How to use
-- Download and Extract the latest zip file from [here](https://github.com/abhijithvijayan/kuttUrl-Chrome-extension/releases/latest)
+- Download and Extract the latest zip file from [here](https://github.com/abhijithvijayan/kuttUrl-browser-extension/releases/latest)
 - Load extension via `chrome://extensions` as unpacked from extracted directory.
 - You'll need to generate an API Key from <a href="https://kutt.it">`https://kutt.it/`</a>.
 (Settings page)
 - Paste and Save this `Key` in extension's `options page`.

 ## Note:
 <a href="https://kutt.it">Kutt.it</a> API permits **50** URLs shortening per day using the API Key.
-Upgrade to Paid plan for more.

 ## Contributing and Support
 View the Contributing guidelines [here](CONTRIBUTING.md).